Timer.avsi — Overlay a Timer¶

 If

-then both timer images should be 0-9, the dash, and finally the colon.
+use_dashesistruethen both timer images should be 0-9, the dash, and finally the colon.